 Very similar in appearance to the harp, this instrument first appeared in written texts around 600 BC.
 Unfortunately, the Konghou fell out of favor for quite some time, and as such, it took a lot of research and experimentation to reproduce the instrument accurately.
 But since the 1950’s the Konghou has grown in popularity due to its mellow and graceful tones which fit perfectly into classical Chinese music.

 Sometimes called the Chinese lute, the pipa is a four-stringed lute with 30 frets on its neck and pear-shaped body.
 It is held upright while the player uses five plectrums attached to each finger to play notes from a wide dynamic range.

 This instrument is also known as the Chinese guitar and has a distinct banjo-like appearance.
 It has four strings, and the number of frets depends on the length of the neck.
 This instrument is said to be the precursor to the pipa.
 It comes in various sizes determining the sound of each and is a common sight in classical Chinese orchestras.

-There are many drums used in classical Chinese music, traditional Taiwanese music and of course aboriginal music.
+There are many drums used in classical and traditional Chinese music.
 The styles of drums vary greatly from the bamboo slit drums of the various tribes to the large single or double headed drums used in many religious ceremonies and a variety of cultural events and performances.
 The drum, no matter what size or shape it takes, plays an integral role in Taiwanese culture and is the one instrument that can be found in every musical aspect of local life.